 John Wanamaker, an 18th century Philadelphia businessman who used novelty in advertising to promote his department stores

-Your shopping campaign is running.
-Hopefully you’ve seen sales from the ads.
+Your Google Shopping campaign is running.
 If products were recently approved in Merchant Center, it can take one week for impressions to run at their current potential because Google holds back new product ads as a precaution for user experience.

-Now the ads are running, certain things need attention to make the campaigns an ongoing success.
+Now that the ads are running, what you decide to work on can make the campaigns more or less profitable.
 Effective ongoing advertising is not set-and-forget—especially for an online store that needs to make every dollar count in a rapidly changing digital environment.
 One new competitor can affect your average cost per click, number of clicks, and revenue.
 Products previously approved can get disapproved.
-Ads trigger for irrelevant keywords no matter how well a campaign is setup.
+Ads trigger for irrelevant keywords no matter how well a campaign is set up.
 A savvy advertiser regularly manages his campaigns and product feed.
 He has his finger on the pulse of his campaigns.
 He knows how well they are doing in a given week.

-The time required to manage shopping campaigns is less than search.
+The time required to manage Google Shopping campaigns is less than search.
 Good skills to manage search ads like writing benefit-laden ad copy, building keyword themes in ad groups, and using as many ad extensions as possible, are redundant optimisation skills for shopping ads.
 You don’t write ad copy, you don’t build keyword themes in ad groups, and you don’t use search ad extensions.
-You no longer have to specify keywords for the exact product since Google works out the best product for a particular search term on your behalf.

 The Two Levers of Growing Ad Revenue with Google Shopping

-The two factors—quality score and bidding—of Google Shopping success have been repeated throughout the book.
+Two factors—quality score and bidding—are the levers you use to grow ad revenue in Google Shopping.
+The levers have been repeated throughout the book.
 It’s time to dig into each to see how they influence campaign performance.

 The quality score is pivotal to Google’s decision of where your products rank.
 For most of the book I’ve referred to quality score for shopping campaigns as “feed quality”.
 When a search query triggers a product, the highest bid does not automatically win.
 Google wants ads that are relevant, useful, and safe for the user.
 It does this by calculating a quality score.
 Stores with a high bid, but a low quality score may not win the auction.
 How your products rank is a combination of quality and bid.